 Selecting Your Place: You don’t have to go anywhere special for a Wisdom Wander.
 Your backyard might provide all the wonder you need.
 But to vary your views, you might seek out places that put you in touch the weekly elemental focus.
 A place where you can touch bare ground or stone for Earth.
 A hill or mountain top to feel the Air and be close to birds, and a windy urban avenue could do the same.
-If you can, traveling to a large body of water or the ocean in the Water week would be appropriate, or just wander on a rainy day.
-The Fire week comes during the period of longest days so anywhere on a sunny day will do, or build a bonfire to contemplate its flame.
+If you can, traveling to a large body of water or the ocean for a Water Wisdom Wander would be appropriate, or just wander on a rainy day.
+The Fire week of the Walking the Ways e-treat comes during the period of longest days so anywhere on a sunny day will do, or build a bonfire to contemplate its flame.

 Separating From the Everyday: You may want to enact a small ritual of leaving behind all your responsibilities, worries, and cares.
 You could visualize putting them into a box.
 If any critical voices start to speak, just assure them you’ll be back; you are only going for a walk.
 Can you leave your cell behind?
 Or at least put it into airplane mode.